retospect/proteoxystis/README.md

 - install package with ```pip install protexystis```.
 - run prediction with ```protex sequence.fa```.
 The output is a list of predicted solvents. sequence.fa is a dna? or protein? sequence.
+- run "python ANN.py" to implement Artificial Neural Network on the dataset.
+The protein solvent predictions generated achieved a testing precision of 75%.

 ## Training the model and updating the package